c9s/t3/README.md

-t3 - Lightweight Thread Pool for C++
+t3
 ======================================

+t3 is a lightweight thread pool for C++.

 ## ThreadPool